shadowFAQs/termidex/README.md

 ![](dex_demo.gif)

-Uses [Rich](https://github.com/Textualize/rich) for colorful displays and animated stat bars.
-I've only tested it on Windows Terminal, but Termidex should work on any OS as long as you have Python 3.7 or later.
+Uses [Rich](https://github.com/Textualize/rich) for its colors and and progress bars.
+I've only tested it on Windows Terminal and zsh, but Termidex should work on any OS as long as you have Python 3.7 or later.

 Currently the Pokédex only contains gen 1 Pokémon.